 It’s not often our people leave, and the longevity of our workforce is something we are very proud of however we have celebrated the retirement of three of our team over the last year: Sales Director Tony Humphreys, Finance Manager John Burton and Litho Printer Ady Coy, who between them have nearly 100 years of service!

 Our most important asset is our team and investment in our people is crucial to support our continued growth plans.
 We are thrilled to welcome two new members of the Ruddocks team: Designer, Robyn Duncan who has joined the design studio and Digital Marketing Executive Joe Smith who brings a wealth of digital marketing experience to our marketing team, and we look forward to welcoming our new Digital Printer in January.
 We also have plans to continue and expand the training and development of our staff, as a whole and individually to support their own development journeys.

-Not only has the Ruddocks' family grown, quite a few of our teams’ own families have too.
+Not only has the Ruddocks' family grown, but quite a few of our teams’ own families also.
 We have experienced something of a baby boom at Ruddocks over the last year or so with five of our staff having welcomed children into the world!
 Futureproofing at its best, perhaps?

 Our sustainability promise